 Cease-and-desist notices received by the Copyright Resources Office initiate the Stop It process at Mason, if an individual user is linked with a claimed copyright infringement.

-Bogus copyright complaints stifle creative expression on the Internet, as illustrated by Electronic Frontier Foundation’s Takedown Hall of Shame.
+Bogus copyright complaints stifle creative expression on the Internet, as illustrated by the Electronic Frontier Foundation’s Takedown Hall of Shame.
 See these examples of lame DMCA notices for situations in which a DMCA notice should not have been sent.

 Individuals may report cease-and-desist notices sent or received to the Chilling Effects Clearinghouse.